That-Dev-Girl-Sites/jhalabi.com/_posts/2022-03-08-carousels-no-one-likes-you.md

 So, for all of you clients who want a carousel on your site, this post is for you.

-## No one wants to see your f-ing carousel.
+## No one wants to see your f-ing carousel

 I'm serious.
 The only person who wants a carousel on your site is you.
 That's it.
 It's a self-serving vanity project so that you can showcase all of your babies at the same time without telling the world which one is your favorite.